k636174/website/contents/docs/install/14.12/en/index.md

     # yum install hatohol-web

 ### Dependent packages
-Following packages are installed by above commands.
+The following packages are installed by the above commands.

 - Provided packages from repository of CentOS
     - glib2
     - libsoup
     - sqlite
     - mysql
-    - mysql-server
     - libuuid
-    - qpid-cpp-server
     - qpid-cpp-client
     - MySQL-python
     - httpd